Xorlent/Fort-Knocks/README.md

 - This solution assumes we are dealing with IPv4.
 To allow IPv6 client addresses, simply remove the "-4" immediately following the curl.exe command in each of the client scripts.
 #### I want to adjust the lifetime for successful authentication
 - Change the TTL values found on lines 71 and 95 in vpn-knocking.js
+#### Nothing is working
+- Did you add all valid usernames to the SSLUSERS KV store?
+See step 2 under, "Cloudflare Setup"